 For the ATOP Takiwasi project it has been necessary to create a platform for data collection which, among other things, contains evaluation tests that are administered to the patients who have finished the treatment and are now in different parts of the world.
 In 2020, the minimum required number of patients evaluated in post-treatment follow-up was reached to start the data analysis.
 During 2020 and 2021, a methodology for the analysis of qualitative and quantitative data was developed.
 In 2021, an article was published describing the conception of the ATOP project and the research protocol adapted to the Takiwasi setting.

-This kind of research is difficult to fund through traditional sources, yet it has the potential to improve many lives affected by mental health challenges, including addictions and to expand knowledge and awareness of the efficacy of plant medicine.
+This kind of Ayahuasca research is difficult to fund through traditional sources, yet it has the potential to improve many lives affected by mental health challenges, including addictions and to expand knowledge and awareness of the efficacy of plant medicine.

 We believe that there are thousands of people interested in alternative treatment approaches to mental health conditions and addiction, as well as many researchers interested in studying psychotropic plants.
 We are counting on your help to move forward this promising line of research.